sherribr/Kuhn_juncture_test/sample-essay-2/README.md

 ## Impressionists

 _Julie Manet_ (Also known as _Child with Cat_) is an oil painting by French painter and sculptor Auguste Renoir, dated 1887.
-It is currently on display at the Musée d'Orsay in Paris. [^1]
+It is currently on display at the Musée d'Orsay in Paris. [^1] And here is some more information about cats that I want to cite. [^2]
 <param ve-image
        label="Julie Manet"
        description="painting by Auguste Renoir"